-The UoNDRH encompasses a number of rurally based programs including the University Department of Rural Health (UDRH) and Rural Clinical Training and Support (RCTS) programs.
-The UDRH program, focuses on facilitating student placements and learning, enhancing the health of local communities through community projects and conducting research into rural health issues.
-With facilities in Tamworth, Taree, Armidale and Moree we support students in medicine, nursing, nutrition and dietetics, physiotherapy, medical radiation science, occupational therapy, pharmacy and speech pathology.
+The UONDRH is mainly funded through the Rural Health Multidisciplinary (RHMT) Program.
+The RHMT program, focuses on facilitating student placements and learning, enhancing the health of local communities by conducting community projects and research into rural health issues.
+With facilities in Tamworth, Taree, Armidale, Moree, Port Macquarie and Coffs Harbour, we support students in Medicine, Nursing, Nutrition and Dietetics, Physiotherapy, Medical Radiation Science, Occupational Therapy, Pharmacy and Speech Pathology.

-The UoNDRH takes great pride in the support provided to students in the frontline of the health care system.
-We are leaders in delivering allied health and medical placements in rural areas.
+The UoNDRH takes great pride in the support provided to students in the front line of the health care system.
 Our aim is to provide not only high quality clinical training but also an enjoyable life experience, in magnificent rural centres, so as to expose our students to the career and lifestyle opportunities available outside of the metropolitan areas.

 Our community engagement projects seek not only to provide health education and services to our local community, but also to provide aspiration to disadvantaged communities and to provide our students with first hand exposure to community issues.

-Our growing research expertise is reflected in our Research Strategic Directions focussing on rural workforce, education, indigenous health and clinical evidence.
+Our growing research expertise is reflected in our Research Strategic Directions focusing on rural workforce, education, indigenous health and clinical evidence.

 University of Newcastle Department of Rural Health